Official Website of the Republic of Belarus

 The elections in Belarus are held by election commissions.

-Observers - deputies, authorized representatives of candidates, members of political parties and public associations, representatives of international organizations and mass media - have the right to be present at all stages of electoral campaign.
+Deputies, candidate proxies, members of political parties and public associations, representatives of labor collectives, mass media outlets as well as foreign observers have the right to monitor an electoral process.

 Rights of Observers: